fastlane/fastlane/README.md

     gym --help

+If you run into any issues, use the `verbose` mode to get more information

+    gym --verbose

 # Gymfile

 Since you might want to manually trigger a new build but don't want to specify all the parameters every time, you can store your defaults in a so called `Gymfile`.